40.3428° N, 105.6836° W

 Due to its northerly location, this park does see a fair amount of snow - especially in the Olympic Mountains, including the famous Hurricane Ridge Area.
 The high mountain area is a great spot to partake in snow adventures.
 Including, snow shoeing, cross country skiing and even downhill skiing (there is a small ski lift that runs during the weekend).

-❔ GOOD TO KNOW: the road up to Hurricane Ridge is open Friday and Saturday during the winter, weather permitting.
+❔ GOOD TO KNOW: the road up to Hurricane Ridge is only open Friday and Saturday during the winter, weather permitting.

 But it isn’t just the mountains of Olympic National Park that are impacted by the change in weather.
 Along the coast, expect crazy swells and Pacific Coastal storms.
 While further inland, expect vibrant, lush rainforests - including Hoh Rainforest, which can see 12 feet of rain a year.